 To gauge students’ access to professors, Maclean’s measures the number of full-time-equivalent students per full-time faculty member (eight per cent).
 This student-faculty ratio includes graduate and undergraduate students.

-(24 per cent) In assessing the calibre of faculty, Maclean’s calculates the number who have won major awards over the past ﬁve years, including the distinguished Killam Prizes, the Royal Society of Canada awards, the 3M Teaching Fellowships and nearly 40 other award programs (seven per cent).
+(20 per cent) In assessing the calibre of faculty, Maclean’s calculates the number who have won major awards over the past ﬁve years, including the distinguished Killam, Molson and Steacie prizes, the Royal Society of Canada awards, the 3M Teaching Fellowships and nearly 40 other award programs (eight per cent).
 To scale for institution size, the award count for each university is divided by each school’s number of full-time faculty.

 In addition, the magazine measures the success of faculty in securing research grants from SSHRC, NSERC and CIHR.
 Maclean’s takes into account both the number and the dollar value received in the previous year, and divides the totals by each institution’s full-time faculty count.
 Research grants are reported by how many are awarded to the primary investigator on a project.
 Social sciences and humanities grants (six per cent) and medical-science grants (six per cent) are tallied as separate indicators.